 Here were some of the same economists, arguing that regulation, not deregulation, was the problem.

-Here were the same white knights — real estate developers for the S&Ls; private equity investors for today’s banks — riding in on their chargers to buy a troubled thrift or bank and save the day.
+Here were the same white knights — real estate developers for the S&Ls; private equity investors for today’s banks — riding in on their chargers to buy a troubled thrift, bank or mortgage company and save the day.

 Here was the same wholesale funding – brokered deposits for S&Ls, repos for shadow banking – fueling the boom and bust cycles.